 University employees are expected to perform their duties conscientiously, honestly, and in accordance with the best interests of the University.

-University employees are public servants of the State of Louisiana, and as public servants, University employees are required to abide by the Louisiana Code of Governmental Ethics, which includes laws prohibiting conflicts of interest.
-Essentially, these statutes preclude public servants from participating in transactions of their employing State agency where the public servant has a personal substantial economic interest.
-The Louisiana Code of Governmental Ethics, Louisiana Revised Statutes 42:1101-1170, may be found at www.legis.state.la.us/lss/lss.asp.
+University employees are public servants of the state of Louisiana, and as public servants, University employees are required to abide by the Louisiana Code of Governmental Ethics, which includes laws prohibiting conflicts of interest.
+Essentially, these statutes preclude public servants from participating in transactions of their employing state agency where the public servant has a personal substantial economic interest.
+The Louisiana Code of Governmental Ethics, Louisiana Revised Statutes 42:1101-1170, may be found at http://www.ethics.state.la.us/Pub/Laws/ethsum.pdf.

 A conflict of interest may occur when public interests come in conflict with personal interests.
 A potential conflict of interest occurs when an employee is in a position to influence a decision that may result in personal gain for that employee or for a relative as a result of a University’s business dealing.

 Personal gain may result not only in cases where an employee or relative has a significant ownership in a business with which the University does business directly, but also where an employee or relative receives a substantial gift or other special consideration in consideration for a business dealing or transaction involving the University.